lazee/imagga-java-kit/README.md

 News
 ----

+ * [Apr.
+2013] Version 0.3 of imagga-java-kit released and deployed to official Maven repositories via Nexus.
+Support for upload code in the Color Extraction API methods.
  * [Mar.
 2013] Version 0.2 of imagga-java-kit released and deployed to official Maven repositories via Nexus.
 This version supports using an upload code instead of an url for smart cropping.
  * [Feb.
 2013] Version 0.1 of imagga-java-kit released and deployed to official Maven repositories via Nexus.